MorrisMA/M65C02A/README.md

 absolute addressing modes to write/read 8-/16-bit values to/from memory.
 They support the IND and the OSX prefix instructions with the expected results to the addressing mode (IND) and default stack pointer (OSX).
 Other prefix instructions have no affect on these instructions.
-(Note: these instructions do not support SP-relative addressing because OSX is being used to override the default stack pointer rather than determine the addressing mode of the memory operand.)
+(Note: These instructions do not support SP-relative addressing because OSX is being used to override the default stack pointer rather than determine the addressing mode of the memory operand.)